 21st Century Gamuts

-I think of the 3rd structural key, as the one the composer elects, while the 2nd structural key (dominant) is "natural", because it is obvious, built into every structural level.
+I think of the 3rd structural key as the one the composer elects, while the 2nd structural key (dominant) is "natural", because it is found on every time scale including the smallest--the overtone series.
 Examples: In Haydn Ab piano sonata, the 3rd structural key is f minor, and every detail from small to large points to f minor, just as, invevitably, the dominant is thoroughly imbricated on every structural level; In Bach's suite in E minor for Lautenwerk, G major is the 3rd structural key, with likewise stunning details to make that *right*.

 The "natural" gamuts are interval-cycle-derived.
 4th (5th) cycle generates the diatonic gamut.
 Minor 3rd cycle generates the octotonic gamut.
 Major 2nds create the whole tone scale.
-The 1-gamut (chromatic scale) is nasty, but useful.
+The 1-gamut is the chromatic scale.

 Why do I call these, "gamuts"?
 They are big- interval-cycle-defined sets, however, because the octotonic scale, for example, has subsets that link into the diatonic and whole tone cycles--octotonic scale contains two tetrachords consisting of tritones a step apart; octotonic scale contains two minor 7 chords.
 These things invite extensions into the entirety of the whole tone cycle and the entirety of the 5th cycle (diatonic).
 In this sense the octotonic scale is a gamut.
 It's best used as a gamut, not as spray paint.